 cream until smooth.
 Add the finely chopped shallots and season with salt

 and pepper.
 Gently fold in the caviar without breaking the eggs.
-May be

 made 1 hour in advance of being served.